-- Navy blue dress/twill shorts no extreme styles with baggy look or big pockets - Brown or black belt no logos - Light blue polo - Socks: solid white or navy crew socks with no visible logos, All socks MUST be worn above the ankle

-The uniform should be neat and tidy with the polo tucked in.
+- Navy blue dress/twill shorts no extreme styles with baggy look or big pockets Brown or black belt no logos - Light blue polo - Socks: solid white or navy crew socks, All socks MUST be worn above the ankle The uniform should be neat and tidy with the polo tucked in.

-- Navy blue dress/twill pants no extreme styles with baggy look or big pockets - Brown or black belt - Light blue polo long or short sleeve - Sweater: plain navy blue or IHM logo only or IHM sweatshirt

-• Socks: solid white or navy crew socks with no visible logos, All socks MUST be worn above the ankle
+- Navy blue dress/twill pants no extreme styles with baggy look or big pockets Brown or black belt - Light blue polo long or short sleeve - Sweater: plain navy blue or IHM logo only or IHM sweatshirt - Socks: solid white or navy crew socks.
+All socks MUST be worn above the ankle